secure-foundations/riptide-verification/README.md

     (`LIBDC_PATH` and `LLVM_12_BIN` are environment variables available in the Docker image)

 4. If nothing goes wrong, the logs should contain both `bisim check succeeds` and `confluence check result: sat - confluent`.
+5. You can also visualize the output dataflow program by running

+    ```bash
+    python3 -m tools.visualizer test.f.o2p
+    ```

+    which would output a graph description in Graphviz format, and you can copy and paste that to any online Graphviz renderer to see the graph.

+You can try arbitrary C functions but there are some restrictions:
+- Only allowed types are integers and integer pointers.
+- No function calls.
+- Certain control-flow and memory dependency might crash the current RipTide compiler prototype.